ros-industrial/rep/rep-XXXX.rst

 =========
 The robot state interface encapsulates all the data coming FROM the robot controller, including joint position, velocity (if available), effort(if available), position error and general robot status information[3].
 The implementation of the state interface is simpler than the motion interface because it can be generalized to the multi-arm case, where a single arm is just a specific example.

-The state interface is split into a joint state and robot status interface:
+The state interface is split into a joint state and robot status interface.
+The split allows joint state feedback to be sent at a higher rate than status information (which should change slowly).
  * Joint State - A single controller message is split into N JointState messages.
  * Robot Status - A single controller message that contatins status information for each arm.